 Joining new yarn with a single crochet (sc), half double crochet (hdc) and double crochet (dc) are techniques that you’ll find in most, if not all, of my designs.
-These techniques keep your sts more uniform than joining new yarn w/ a sl st. There are several instances in which these are helpful, but the following are a couple of the most common:
+These techniques keep your stitches more uniform than joining new yarn w/ a sl st and chain.
+There are several instances in which these are helpful, but the following are a couple of the most common:

 - Instead of slip stitching “X” sts over to a designated st, fasten off, weave in ends and then join w/ a sc/hdc/dc in that st.

-- When making an earflap hat, some patterns will have you fasten off after working the beanie and then join in a specific st to work each earflap.
+- When making an earflap hat, some patterns will have you fasten off after working the beanie and then join in a specific stitch to work each earflap.

 - Joining yarn of a new color.